-The Company's effective tax rate for 2010 and 2009 was 42.5% and 44.7%, respectively.
+The Company's effective tax rate for 2010 and 2009 was 38.5% and 34.0%, respectively.
 The Company's 2010 effective tax rate was adversely impacted by the nondeductible Venezuelan devaluation loss and valuation allowances recorded against deferred tax assets in certain foreign jurisdictions, partially offset by the recognition of tax benefits related to uncertain tax positions that was primarily due to statute of limitations expirations and tax audit settlements.
-The Company's 2009 effective tax rate was adversely impacted by tax expense recorded for uncertain tax positions and valuation allowances recorded against certain foreign deferred tax assets, partially offset by permanent difference tax benefits.